AreaLayer/javascript-dlc/README.md

 - Taproot

-## Warning

-This library is still in early stage and beta

 ## Status

 The implementation is mainly based on the [DLC specifications](https://github.com/discreetlogcontracts/dlcspecs) but is not yet fully compliant with it